jzrake/ndarray-v2/README.md

 }
 ```

 Your unique array has data in it, but you can't really do anything with it.
-Remember, it can't be sent it anywhere by value.
+Remember, it can't be passed by value anywhere.
 That includes applying operators to it, since the operators use value (rather than reference) semantics.
-You need to move the array to a shared one:
+However, if you move the array to a shared one,

 ```C++
 auto B = A.shared();
 ```

-There!
-Now you have an immutable, memory-backed array with the same data content as `A` had.
+you now have an immutable, memory-backed array with the same data content as `A` had.
 But be aware... you did just incur a heavy-weight copy.
 Indeed, if you check, you'll see that

 ```C++
 B.data() != A.data();